-For the first time, LMA's composting oversight activities are included in this report.
-RMP has issued 21 composting permits that include 16 certificates for coverage under the General Permit, four landfill Refuse Disposal permits modified to include composting, and one Individual Composting Facility Permit.
-Currently, 19 facilities are operational, including 14 facilities that compost yard trimmings, three that compost food scraps and manure, and one that composts hay, straw and manure.
-In 2019, these facilities composted a total of 222,850 tons of yard trimmings, 25,685 tons of food scraps, 1,406 tons of manure, 10,400 tons of hay and straw, and 14,602 tons of poultry waste.
+Composting continues to grow in Maryland.
+Currently, 20 facilities are operational, including 14 facilities that compost yard trimmings, five that compost food scraps and manure, and one that composts hay, straw and manure.
+These facilities composted a total of 270,824 tons of yard trimmings, 18,857 tons of food scraps, 1,325 tons of manure, 10,260 tons of hay and straw, 11,352 tons of poultry waste and 3,625 tons of grains.